 Depending on your specific pathway, you’ll undertake placements and projects designed to enrich your experience of the Church’s mission, and to develop your skills in pastoral care and communication.
 The placements will also help you discern the opportunities and complexities of the Church’s public role, and to reflect theologically on the role of the Church in society.

-Reflections from a Church placement
+Reflections on a New Church Placement

 In our second year of Reader training we are required to carry out a placement of 30 hours in a pastoral setting.
 I did mine in Her Majesty’s Prison Thameside, in Plumstead, South East London, with eight full-day or half-day sessions in the prison’s Faith Centre (Chaplaincy) in Spring 2016, supervised by the Anglican Chaplain.